Best Business Loans for Restaurants & Bars

 Frequently Asked Questions

 The answer really depends on what type of restaurant loans you’re considering.
-Some restaurant loans are far easier to qualify for, such as a merchant cash advance.
-While other loan choices could be a little more difficult for business owners, such as an SBA loan.
+Some restaurant loans are far easier to qualify for, such as a business cash advance.
+In contrast, other loan choices could be a little more difficult for business owners, such as a term loan.
 Credit score, time in business, and various financial statements will affect whether or not it’s difficult to obtain a loan for your restaurant.
-So, it’s up to the restaurant owners that are seeking financing options to research various options and determine which loan they can apply for with success.
+So, it’s up to the restaurant owners seeking financing options to make sure you research various possibilities and determine which loan they can apply for with success.

 How can I get a loan to open a restaurant?

 Again, this really depends on which restaurant loans you’re considering.
-Different restaurant loan options will have different application requirements — so there’s not really a one size fits all solution to this question.
+Different restaurant loan options will have additional application requirements — so there’s no one size fits all solution to this question.
 However, there are some typical avenues that many business owners take to open up a restaurant.
-A sound business plan, projected financial statements, ownership and affiliation documents, business certificates or licensure, loan application history, income tax returns, and a resume could all play a vital role in opening up a new restaurant.
+Ensure you have a sound business plan, projected financial statements, ownership and affiliation documents, business certificates or licensure, loan application history, income tax returns, and a resume available.
+All of these items could play a critical role in opening up a new restaurant.

-How much of a downpayment do I need for a restaurant?
+How much of a down payment do I need for restaurants?

-Depending on your lender, you may need to offer up a downpayment for your restaurant loan.
+Depending on your lender, you may need to offer up a down payment or real estate as collateral for your restaurant loan.
 Typically, a down payment of around 10% is standard for restaurant equipment financing.
 However, that may change based on terms or other features of various loan options.
-For example, an SBA loan has very low-interest rates.
+For example, a term loan has very low-interest rates.
 Additionally, they allow applicants to cover less than the 20% down payment.
 And short-term restaurant loans don’t usually require any down payment at all.
-So, depending on the loan option you’re seeking, you may find various loan down payments for each.
+So, depending on the term loan option you’re seeking, you may find various loan down payments or real estate collateral for each.

 The fast, convenient and straightforward way to get the money you need for your business – now!